Employee Burnout: Signs, Causes & Prevention

 What is employee burnout, and how can you identify and prevent it?
 Whether it be providing therapy for employees or creating more open dialogue, read on to learn how to identify and fight back against workplace burnout in your organization, creating a more robust, healthier workforce that’s motivated and engaged in the workplace.

-What is employee burnout?
+What is Employee Burnout?

 Employee burnout is a complex issue that can happen when people are exhausted from their jobs.
-It can be one of the most harmful effects of stress in the workplace and being overworked.
+It can be one of the most harmful effects of stress in the workplace, and being overworked.

-Deloitte research found that nearly 77% of employees surveyed have had at least one experience of burnout — and more than half say they’ve experienced it more than once.
+Deloitte research found that nearly 77% of employees surveyed have had at least one experience of burnout, and more than half say they’ve experienced it more than once.

 Burnout can affect organizations of all sizes.
 It can lead to decreased employee productivity, increased absenteeism, and even employee turnover.
 However, by implementing proactive strategies, employers can identify burned-out employee symptoms and address them before they impact an organization’s performance.

-What are the signs of employee burnout?
+What are the Warning Signs of Employee Burnout?

 The most common symptoms of employee burnout, explored in detail, follow.